 Not necessarily.
-It can be difficult to choose between a plush vs. firm mattress.
+Choosing between a plush vs firm mattress can be a difficult task.
 “Mattress firmness is a comfort term,” says chiropractor Robert Oexman, director of the Mebane, N.C.-based Sleep to Live Institute, which leads research on how the sleep environment affects sleep quality.
 Firm, plush, soft, and their many variations (think: cloud-like or cushiony) are subjective qualities meant to describe how a mattress might feel to any one individual.

 The trouble is, there’s no industry standard or uniform specification used to measure firmness, meaning that one company’s “medium firm” mattress could be just as firm as another’s “extra firm” mattress.
 And even if there were a standard scale, the same mattress firmness will feel different to different people depending on body size and muscle mass, Oexman explains.
 “When an elephant lies down on a mattress, for example, it’s going to feel different than when a mouse lies on that same mattress,” he says.

 So what’s a mattress shopper to do?
-First, understand a little bit more about what firmness or softness in a mattress really means, and how it differs from that other essential quality, support.
+First, understand a little bit more about what “plush” or “firm” in a mattress really means, and how it differs from that other essential quality, support.

 A mattress doesn’t need to be firm to be supportive

-When deciding between a plush vs. firm mattress, consider your specific needs.
+When deciding on mattress firmness, consider your specific needs.
 At minimum, a mattress needs to provide the right support for a person’s body weight, size, and shape.
 A person who weighs 300 pounds is going to need a more supportive mattress than someone who weighs 120 pounds, Oexman says.